RuiCarneiro/DistributeVideo/README.md

   `$ python3 __init__.py`

-  run.sh should be a template if you want to send an e-mail at the end
+  `run.sh` is an handy script that can send you an email at the end (if you have an email MTA) configured in your machine.
+Edit `run.sh` to set the email configurations, and test the script by running:

+  `$ ./run.sh`

 # How to integrate with transmission-daemon for Linux